snap-stanford/snap-python/doc/source/reference/CntUniqBiDirEdges.rst

 .. function:: CntUniqBiDirEdges(Graph)

 Returns the number of unique bidirectional edges in the graph *Graph*.
-Edge is bidirectional if there exists directed edges in both directions: (u,v) and (v,u).

 Parameters: